 But with all the thrill and convenience of city life, comes some all-too-familiar disadvantages as well – noisiness, pollution and an unwelcome prevalence of overheated concrete and bitumen that lacks greenery in which to enjoy nature and relax.

 With smart planning, however, nature can offer a cost-effective solution to many of these problems.
-Our research (Planting Healthy Air) confirms that having more trees in the urban environment brings us better air, soil and water quality; significantly reduces heat; improves mental health and wellbeing; reduces aggression; and improves property value.
+Our research (Planting Healthy Air) confirms that having more trees in the urban environment brings us better air, soil and water quality; significantly reduces heat; improves mental health and wellbeing; and improves property value.
 And of course, more trees, means more important habitat for urban wildlife and all those recreating urban humans too.

 That’s why we’re working in conjunction with the global 100 Resilient Cities program, Resilient Melbourne, the Victorian Government, developers, planners, communities and 32 local governments, to develop a comprehensive Urban Forest Strategy for greater metropolitan Melbourne.
 In the strategy, we hope to cover not just trees, but all types of vegetation in Melbourne’s parks, gardens, river and creek corridors, wetlands, street and railway corridors, backyards and community gardens.